krithika2305/Job_Searching_Website/README.md

 The platform also includes an **Admin Dashboard** to manage and monitor job applications.

 This project was developed as an **academic mini project**.

+## 🎯 Project Objective
+To simplify the job searching process by providing:
+- Easy job discovery based on role and location
+- Online job application functionality
+- Admin-side application management